Toolkit logo

 Sheet 3: How can prejudices and negative attitudes about people with disability become a barrier against the freedom of expression for people with disability?

 Sheet 4: “In the shop everybody addresses my assistant. […] People don’t dare to say hello, they don’t know how to deal with my not seeing. […]”.
-(Quoted from the report on the freedom of expression of disabled people, Norwegian National Human Rights Institution)
+(Quoted from the report on the freedom of expression of disabled people, Norwegian Human Rights Institution)

 How can this quotation be related to participation in society and freedom of expression?